-In 2012, the Cabinet Committee on Security (CCS) had given the approval to set up the National Counter Terrorism Center.
-It is a proposed on the base of the anti-terrorism unit set up in the National counter- terrorism center of the USA.
-The chief of the National Counter Terrorism Center will be a Director who will be reporting to the Director Intelligence Bureau and the Home Secretary.
+In 2012, the Cabinet Committee on Security (CCS) had given the approval to set up the National Counter-Terrorism Center.
+It is proposed on the base of the anti-terrorism unit set up in the National counter-terrorism centre of the USA.
+The chief of the National Counter-Terrorism Center will be a Director who will be reporting to the Director Intelligence Bureau and the Home Secretary.
 It will draw its powers from the Unlawful Activities Prevention Act 1967.
-It will set up small offices crosswise over states to gather the real-time information.
+It will set up small offices crosswise over states to gather real-time information.
 It additionally has the ability to look for data, including archives, report and digital data from any security agency and organization.
-They can conduct and raids without a prior consent of the respective states.
+They can conduct and raids without the prior consent of the respective states.
 The suggestion has met with criticism from the Chief Ministers of different states as they see this as the means of deteriorating India’s federalism and centre-state relations.

 Intelligence Bureau (IB)

-India’s intelligence Bureau of investigation is the reputed and established intelligence agency.
+India’s intelligence Bureau of investigation is a reputed and established intelligence agency.
 The intelligence bureau is authoritatively controlled by the Ministry of Home affairs.
 The Director IB (DIB), who is a member of the Joint Intelligence Committee (JIC), is the chief of Intelligence Bureau.
 It is considered as the internal news agency responsible for monitoring all aspects of governance.
 It is entrusted with counter- intelligence terrorism.
 Intelligence Bureau closely monitors developments relating to parliamentary undertakings and report back to cabinet secretariat.
 The Special Enquiry and Surveillance Unit (SES) of the intelligence bureau handle most of this work.
 The current director of the Intelligence Bureau is Arvind Kumar, who is serving since 26 June 2019.

 Research and Analysis Wing (RAW)